MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-design-profiles-using-client.md

 ## Importing profiles

-Importing profiles lets you add new profiles and page customizations or replace existing ones on a tenant.
+Importing profiles lets you add new profiles and page customizations on a tenant or replace existing ones.
 To import profiles, do the following steps:

 1. Get the profile package that contains the new or modified profiles.
 2. Before you import a package, we recommend that you export the current profiles so you have a copy.
-3. Open the **Profiles (Roles)** page, select the **Import Profiles** action, and follow the instructions to import it.
+3. Open the **Profiles (Roles)** page, select the **Import Profiles** action, and follow the instructions to import the profile package.

     You don't have to import all profiles contained in the package.
 You can select specific profiles.